maxikagan/deweydatar/README.md

 ```
 <img src="https://github.com/Dewey-Data/deweydatar/assets/142400584/97671911-a476-496e-857c-7cb42bbd9a91" width = "600">

 There is no partition column and minimum and maximum dates are not available.
-In that case, you can download the data without specifiying date ranges.
+In that case, you can download the data without specifiying date range.

 ```R
 files_df = get_file_list(apikey_, pp_sg_poipoly, print_info = T);